Minutes of the 8th CST Council Meeting held on 3-4 January 2017

 = = = = = = = =

-dredging, etc. and it could not afford to lose it in the GST regime.
-He further stated that there was enough precedence of State authorities carrying out administration in the territorial water like law and order, fishing, etc. He observed that if the Central Government kept to itself the administration of GST in the territorial water, it would amount to territorial expansion by the Centre.
+tion in the territorial water like law and order, fishing, etc. He observed that if the Central Government kept to itself the administration of GST in the territorial water, it would amount to territorial expansion by the Centre.
 The Hon'ble Minister from West Bengal observed that their State had a coastline of 920 kilometres and it was important that SGST in the territorial waters should be collected by the State.
-He stated that in addition to the case laws mentioned in the presentation by the CCT Gujarat, there was an additional judgement of the High Court of Madras in the case of Madras Marine Co. vs State of Madras wherein it was held that sales to ship within the territorial water was sale within the State and it was not to be considered as export as the sale was for consumption aboard the ship.
-He added that pres
+He stated that in addition to the case laws mentioned in the presentation by the CCT Gujarat, there was an additional judgement of the High Court of Madras in the case of Madras Marine & Co. vs State of Madras wherein it was held that sales to ship within the territorial water was sale within the State and it was not to be considered as export as the sale was for consumption aboard the ship.
+He added that presently sale in the territorial waters was under VAT and no contrary view was acceptable to them.

 = = = = = = = =